EduardoGMohedano/STM32NUCLEO103_Drivers/README.md

-This repository contains low level drivers used by and STM32F103RB board based on a MCU Cortex M3
+This repository contains low level drivers used by an STM32F103RB board based on a MCU Cortex M3

 The low level drivers can control the following peripherals: